 Wind energy is among the fastest-growing new sources of energy.
-In 2015, wind energy was the number-one source of new electricity in the United States, accounting for more than 35% of all new generating capacity.
-Nationwide, wind now provides about 5% of our electricity.
+In addition, during 2019, the U.S. wind industry reached a milestone of over 100 gigawatts of energy.
 As wind technology and knowledge about wind resources both improve, more and more areas are becoming viable for wind energy.
 This includes Virginia, where the Rocky Forge Wind site has one of the strongest wind resources in the Commonwealth.

 Why is Apex the right company for this project?

-Apex installed more wind energy capacity than any other company in the United States in 2015.
-We also have the largest pipeline of projects in the country, and our management team has facilitated thousands of megawatts of wind energy projects.
+Apex Clean Energy develops, constructs, and operates utility-scale wind and solar power facilities across North America.
+Our mission-driven team of more than 200 renewable energy experts use a data-focused approach and an unrivaled portfolio of projects to create solutions for the world’s most innovative and forward-thinking customers.
 We strive to always work toward developing the best possible projects for local communities and landowners.
 Rocky Forge is especially important to us.
 As a Charlottesville-based company, we are committed to helping Virginia realize the environmental and economic development benefits of clean energy generation from projects such as Rocky Forge.

 Where is the Rocky Forge Wind project located?